ms/buildtogether.tech/introduction/index.md

 </blockquote>

 {: .continue}
-All of the hard problems in software engineering stem from the fact that human beings aren't robots.
-We think and feel, and we do those things in certain ways.
+Many of the hard problems in software engineering stem from the fact that human beings think and feel, and we do those things in certain ways.
 Our mental capacity is limited, which means we have to design programs so that they will fit into the space between our ears.
-We learn and work better when we are doing something that helps us meet our personal goals, which means our projects will be more successful if we take motivation into account.
+We learn and work better when we are doing things that help us meet our personal goals, which means projects will be more successful if we take motivation into account.
 And as we learn more, the best way for us to learn changes in predictable ways, so how we are taught should change too.

-<span class="fixme">we have tried to base it on research (ref to chapters)</span>

-<span class="fixme">goal is to build a good enough system with imperfect people - too many books talk about what to do if you're all good, sincere, etc.</span>

 ## Contributing